devpi/devpi/doc/_replication.rst

   504/GATEWAYTIMEOUT response code.

-Note that this sequence could be interrupted at any point in time because of a partial network disconnect or failure between the three parties (replica, master, client).
-This may make it hard for the client to know the exact status of the operation.
-To remedy this, we consider implementing a per-server (and maybe also per-index) view on "recent changes", also detailing the "local" serials and "remote serials".
+Note that this sequence could be interrupted at any point in time because of a partial network disconnect or a failure between the three parties (replica, master, client).
+This may make it hard for the client to know the exact result of the original state-changing operation.
+To remedy this, we consider implementing a per-server (and maybe also per-index) view on "recent changes", and also detailing the "local" serials and "remote serials" as well as the replica/master connection status.